restfb/restfb.github.io/_includes/documentation/messenger-codeapi.md

 See <a target="_blank" href="https://developers.facebook.com/docs/messenger-platform/discovery/messenger-codes" class="label label-primary">Messenger Code API</a>

-To advertise your Facebook page and let the user talk to you with the messenger you can use the Messenger Codes.
+To advertise your Facebook page and let your users talk to you with messenger, you can use Messenger Codes.

-Messenger Coder are similar to the QR-codes widly used in different places, but the are designed as circles and after scanning such a code the messenger app connects to the page.
+Messenger Codes are similar to the QR-codes widely used in different places, but the are designed as circles and after scanning one of these codes the messenger app connects to your page.
 {% highlight java %}
 JsonObject result =
    facebookClient.publish("me/messenger_codes",